GaryHughes/2dge/README.md

 * I used a coding style I prefer.
 * I diverged from the example implementation is small ways like the use of pointers and some numeric types.

-I initially made quite a few changes but ended up just following along until I complete the course because I wanted to learned the patterns etc and the rest can be cleaned up later.
+I initially made quite a few changes but ended up just following along until I complete the course because I wanted to learn the patterns etc and the rest can be cleaned up later.

 # Building